erlang/otp/INSTALL-WIN32.md

     include workarounds for the bugs I've found in different Cygwin releases, please help me to add workarounds for new Cygwin-related bugs as soon as you encounter them.
 Also please do submit bug reports to the appropriate Cygwin developers.
-The Cygwin GCC we used for R13B was version 3.4.4.
+The Cygwin GCC we used for %OTP-REL% was version 3.4.4.
 We used VC++ 8.0 (i.e. Visual studio 2005 SP1), Sun's JDK 1.5.0\_17, NSIS 2.37, and Win32 OpenSSL 0.9.8e.
 Please read the next section for details on what you need.